 We are blessed, and eternally grateful to Philip Holmes’ Eshter Benjamins Trust in London, that they permit us to use them as a fund-collection centre in UK and add gift aid when relevant to our cache with them.
 This is a boon beyond description in value to BET.
 Added to that my old Dartmouth term-mate Julian Lee for three years selflessly gave his time and energies in acting as our man at the EBT, specifically in responding to donors with thank-you letters.
 This really helped our ship to take to sea.

 And in August 2010 when Julian’s wife Margaret was hospitalized, Clive Elderton, the recently retired Defence Attache in Delhi volunteered to take on this task.
-Again we are blessed.
+And in 2016 when Clive needed more time for his mainstream activities, Nigel Williams, also a recently retired DA from Delhi took oveer as our London end scribe.

 Our first tranche of money from UK (GBP 14,000) came through in Feb 08 from the Esther Benjamin Trust which acts as ’our friend in UK,’ bundling donations into a pool and adding the Gift Aid supplement.
 Our application to the FCRA authorities in India to import foreign currency was cleared after six month’s scrutiny.
 That money, nominated to cover both running costs (GBP 8,000) - teachers pay and materials – and building costs (GBP 6,000) enabled us to finish the second teachers’ hostel - the pink house.